jonthorell/synth-nu-vinyl-store/README.md

 Fullname did not show up in user-menu.
 Forgot to make sure fname and lname is set on all accounts.
 Fixed by making custom signup form

+Custom signup form was hard to get the fields in the order I wanted them.

 NOTES

 Keep summernote / crispyforms in config for now.
 In case they will be needed.
 If not needed, remove at the end